-We route flow using D8 routing with the Priority Flood algorithm (Barnes, 2017) which routes flow across depressions in the landscape.
-This is important on MTR landscapes where there are many flat regions and engineered depressions (Reed and Kite, 2020; Shobe et al., in review).
+We use D8 flow routing with the Priority Flood algorithm (Barnes, 2017), which routes flow across depressions in the landscape.
+This is important on MTR/VF landscapes where there are many flat regions and engineered depressions (Reed and Kite, 2020; Shobe et al., in review).
+Our approach assumes that runoff is generated equally across the landscape, though there are probably differences in hydrologic response between cut and filled portions of mined areas (Nippgen et al., 2017; Shobe et al., in review).

-3.4.
+347 3.4.
 Constraining parameter values

 The model contains several parameters, some of which we treat as steady and uniform and some of which are unsteady and/or nonuniform.
-Sediment porosity φ is fixed at 0.3 and the slope exponent n at 1.
-The efficiency of hillslope sediment transport D is treated as steady and uniform with a value of 0.003 m2/yr, taken from a recent global compilation that includes the Appalachians (Richardson et al., 2019).
-A major assumption we make is that the efficiency of hillslope sediment transport does not vary between unmined and mined landscapes.
-While this is not likely to be strictly true given the differences in material properties between unmined and mined areas, erosion by flowing water is thought to be the dominant erosion mechanism on MTR landscapes (Reed and Kite, 2020; Jaeger and Ross, 2021).
-Further, given that our timescale of interest is only 10 kyr, the efficiency of hillslope transport is unlikely to exert a first-order control on landscape evolution (e.g., Barnhart et al., 2020b).
-So while we likely miss second-order details of the system by keeping hillslope transport efficiency constant, changes to AC hillslope processes driven by mining are probably not as important as changes to fluvial incision processes.
+Sediment porosity $\phi$ is fixed at 0.3 and the slope exponent n at 1.
+The efficiency 350 of hillslope sediment transport D is treated as steady and uniform with a 351 value of $0.003 \text{ m}^2/\text{vr}$ , taken from a recent global compilation that includes 352 the Appalachians (Richardson et al., 2019).
+A major assumption we make is 353 that the efficiency of hillslope sediment transport does not vary between un-354 mined and mined landscapes.
+While this is not likely to be strictly true given 355 the differences in material properties between unmined and mined areas and 356 observed landslides in valley fills (Reed and Kite, 2020), erosion by flowing 357 water is thought to be the dominant erosion mechanism on MTR/VF land-358 scapes (Reed and Kite, 2020; Jaeger and Ross, 2021).
+Further, given that 359 our timescale of interest is only 10 kyr, the efficiency of hillslope transport is 360 unlikely to exert a first-order control on landscape evolution (e.g., Barnhart 361 et al., 2020b).
+So while we likely miss second-order details of the system by 362 keeping hillslope transport efficiency constant, changes to AC hillslope pro-363 cesses driven by mining are probably not as important as changes to fluvial 364 incision processes.
+365

-3.4.1.
+366 3.4.1.
 Fluvial erodibility and the influence of vegetation recovery

-Gully incision by flowing water is thought to be the dominant agent of post-MTR landscape evolution (Reed and Kite, 2020; Jaeger and Ross, 2021), so quantitatively constraining the fluvial erodibility constant K is paramount.
-Erodibility depends on the revegetation trajectory of mined landscapes.
-Increased vegetation cover and root density on mined lands likely has a variety of erosion inhibiting effects (Shobe et al., in review) ranging from reducing overland flow volumes by increasing evapotranspiration (e.g., Nippgen et al., 2017) to increasing soil cohesion (e.g., Simon and Collison, 2002).
-We might therefore expect erodibility to be highest immediately post-reclamation when mines are planted with grasses or small saplings.
-Erodibility might then decrease over reforestation timescales as succession occurs.
-Though revegetation does occur to some extent, the consensus is that forests do not return to their pre-mining state over the multidecadal timescales for which we have observations (e.g., Wickham et al., 2013; Ross et al., 2021; Thomas et al., 2022).
+Gully incision by flowing water is thought to be the dominant agent of 367 post-MTR/VF landscape evolution (Reed and Kite, 2020; Jaeger and Ross, 368 2021), so quantitatively constraining the fluxial erodibility constant K is 369 paramount.
+MTR/VF-induced changes to erodibility are poorly understood, 370 but likely result from altered near-surface material properties as well as the 371 deforestation that accompanies mining (Shobe et al., in review).
+Following 372 the conceptual model from our companion paper (Shobe et al., in review, 373 their Fig. 11), we make the simplifying assumption that the revegetation 374 trajectory of mined landscapes controls the evolution of erodibility through 375 time.
+Increased vegetation cover and root density on mined lands likely 376 has a variety of erosion-inhibiting effects (Shobe et al., in review) ranging 377 from reducing overland flow volumes by increasing evapotranspiration (e.g., 378 Nippgen et al., 2017) to increasing soil cohesion (e.g., Simon and Collison, 379 2002).
+We might therefore expect erodibility to be highest immediately post-380 reclamation when mines are planted with grasses or small saplings.
+Erodi-381 bility might then decrease over reforestation timescales as succession occurs.
+382 Though revegetation does occur to some extent, the consensus is that forests 383 do not return to their pre-mining state over the multidecadal timescales for 384 which we have observations (e.g., Wickham et al., 2013; Ross et al., 2021; 385 Thomas et al., 2022).
+386